coreylammie/TBCAS-Towards-Healthcare-and-Biomedical-Applications/README.md

 3. Files in [FPGA](FPGA/) can be used to reproduce results presented in Section III, where [PipeCNN](https://github.com/doonny/PipeCNN) is used to deploy trained networks on FPGA.
 The compilation flow used is as follows:
     1. Trained parameters of each network, *state_dict*, are exported to serialized *pt* objects on disk using [PyTorch](https://pytorch.org/tutorials/beginner/saving_loading_models.html).
     2. Serialized *pt* objects are converted to equivalent *protxt* and *caffemodel* files using [PytorchToCaffe](https://github.com/xxradon/PytorchToCaffe).
-    3. Fixed-Point *caffe* models are generated using MATLAB's Fixed-point toolbox, and stored as a single binary *dat* file, as described [here](https://github.com/doonny/PipeCNN/blob/master/project/data/README.md).
+    3. Fixed-Point *caffe* models are generated using MATLAB's Fixed-point toolbox, and stored as single binary *dat* files, as described [here](https://github.com/doonny/PipeCNN/blob/master/project/data/README.md).
-    4. The *dat* file is deployed using [PipeCNN](https://github.com/doonny/PipeCNN), as described [here](https://github.com/doonny/PipeCNN/tree/master/documents).
+    4. The *dat* files are deployed using [PipeCNN](https://github.com/doonny/PipeCNN), as described [here](https://github.com/doonny/PipeCNN/tree/master/documents).